 En 148.
 Modern American Poetry.
 9 units (3-0-6); first term.
 A study of modern American poetry in its historical and literary context.
 Exploring some of the most innovative and difficult writing in the English language, this course confronts the startling range of poetic composition in the United States in the 20th century.
-Poets studied will include T. S. Eliot, Ezra Pound, Gertrude Stein, William Carlos Williams, Robert Frost, Wallace Stevens, Mina Loy, Marianne Moore, Langston Hughes and Allen Ginsberg among others.
-Instructor: Baskin.
+Poets studied will include T. S. Eliot, Ezra Pound, Gertrude Stein, William Carlos Williams, Robert Frost, Wallace Stevens, Mina Loy, Marianne Moore, Langston Hughes, and Allen Ginsberg, among others.
+Not offered 2011-12.

 En 150.
 Fundamentals of the Art of Poetry.
 9 units (3-0-6); first term.
 What is poetry?
 Why and how should one read it?
 What "weapons" does the good poem deploy in order to give pleasure?
 How does an inexperienced reader develop into an expert and a sensitive one?
 To illustrate the nature, functions, and resources of poetry, a wide-ranging selection of poems will be read and discussed.
-Instructor: Mandel.
+Not offered 2011-12.